joakimk/testbot_cloud/README.markdown

 Using AWS EC2:

 * Get a AWS account at [http://aws.amazon.com/](http://aws.amazon.com/).
-* Create a Key Pair that is only used for testbot.
-It will be used to identify which servers to shutdown when the cluster is stopped.
+* Create a Key Pair.
 * Allow SSH login to a security group.
 For example: SSH, tcp, 22, 22, 0.0.0.0/0.

 Using Brightbox: